ShaikMoinuddin98/Social-Media-Management-APIs/README.md

-# User Authentication and Post Management API
+# Social Media Post Management APIs

 This is an Express-based server application that provides user authentication, session management, email notifications, and post management functionalities.
 It uses MongoDB for the database, Passport.js for authentication, JWT for token-based authentication, and Nodemailer for sending emails.